 The largest portion of workers' compensation expense is the cost of workplace injury claims.
-When an injury occurs and is reported to us, our respective independent third-party claims administrator ("TPA") analyzes the details of the injury and develops a case reserve, which is the

-TPA's estimate of the cost of the claim based on similar injuries and their professional judgment.
+When an injury occurs and is reported to us, our respective independent third-party claims administrator ("TPA") or our internal claims management personnel analyze the details of the injury and develop a case reserve, which becomes the estimate of the cost of the claim based on similar injuries and their professional judgment.
 We then record or accrue an expense and a corresponding liability based upon our estimate of the ultimate claim cost.
 As cash payments are made by our TPA against specific case reserves, the accrued liability is reduced by the corresponding payment amount.
-The TPA also reviews existing injury claims on an on-going basis and adjusts the case reserves as new or additional information for each claim becomes available.
-We have established an additional reserve for both future unanticipated increases in costs ("adverse loss development") of the claims reserves for open claims and for claims incurred but not reported related to prior and current periods.
+The TPA and our in-house claims administrators also review existing injury claims on an on-going basis and adjust the case reserves as new or additional information for each claim becomes available.
+Our reserve includes a provision for both future anticipated increases in costs ("adverse loss development") of the claims reserves for open claims and for claims incurred but not reported related to prior and current periods.
 We believe our operational policies and internal claims reporting system help to limit the occurrence of unreported incurred claims.